-You must remember that all birds seen to be nesting, along with their eggs and the nest itself, are all protected by law.
+You must remember that all birds seen to be nesting, along with their eggs and the nest itself, are protected by law.

 Here’s a little breakdown…

 The protection of birds throughout the nesting season is covered by the Wildlife and Countryside Act 1981.
-Below is the link to the section of legislation from chapter 69 of the Act specific to nesting birds.
+Below is a link to the section of legislation from chapter 69 of the Act specific to nesting birds.